airportyh/geartrain/README.md

 Chains: Simple Javascript Dependency Management
 ===============================================

-Chains is a Javascript dependency management system for people who want dependency management but don't want a full-on module system like AMD or CommonJS.
-To put it another way, it's for people who think global variables are *just fine* for tying things together.
-It is heavily influenced by [Sprockets](https://github.com/sstephenson/sprockets) and [Bower](https://github.com/twitter/bower) - as a matter of fact it is built on top of Bower and the [require directive syntax](https://github.com/sstephenson/sprockets#the-directive-processor) is Sprockets compatible.
+Chains is a Javascript dependency management system for people who want the benefits of dependency management but don't want a full-on module system like AMD or CommonJS.
+To put it another way, it's for people who are okay with using global variables for tying things together.
+To put it yet another way, it's for people who are okay with going to the [public toilet](http://www.sitepoint.com/google-closure-how-not-to-write-javascript/) once in a while.

+Chains is heavily influenced by [Sprockets](https://github.com/sstephenson/sprockets), [Bower](https://github.com/twitter/bower), and [Require.js](http://requirejs.org/).

 What's in it
 ------------

 In Require.js fashion, Chains comes packed with a **compiler** and an **async loader**.
-The compiler takes an entry point .js file, resolves all its dependencies and spits out a concatenated source file with everything your app needs.
+The compiler takes as argument an entry point .js file, resolves all its dependencies and spits out a concatenated source file with everything your app needs.
 The async loader is a .js file that you include in your web page.
 You specify the entry point .js file you want to load using `Loader.load('entryPoint.js')`, and it will  asynchronously resolve and load all the dependencies for you.

 Require Directive
 -----------------